Kristina01111000/WordPressTheme/README.md

 	->> with peepso: turning on comments literally a radio box on page -> polls appear to only be possible on activity stream, user profile, and in groups -> see if it can be stuck onto a page somewhere
-	-> need to get ssl certification done -> wierd issue, not validated -> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll
+	-> need to get ssl certification done -> the key was not made, once it was made everything worked -> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll